 Clinical Testing and Work-Up

 An ultrasound is an exam that uses high-frequency sound waves to produce an image of the developing fetus.
 A fetal ultrasound can detect some of the defects associated with caudal regression syndrome.
 Additional tests may be required to detect or assess or physical findings potentially associated with the disorder.
-For example, an echocardiography is usually performed to evaluate the extent of the involvement of the heart.
-An echocardiography is an exam that uses sound waves to produce images of the heart.
+For example, echocardiography is usually performed to evaluate the extent of the involvement of the heart.
+Echocardiography is an exam that uses sound waves to produce images of the heart.

 Magnetic resonance imaging (MRI) may also be performed to assess the degree of certain anomalies such as spinal defects.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.